cube-js/cube/guides/d3-dashboard/content/4_frontend_dashboard.md

   }
 ```

-As I mentioned in the previous chapter the default value for `pivotConfig` usually works fine, but in some cases like this one, we need to adjust it to get the desired result.
-We want to plot a bar here with the cities on the X-Axis and the number of orders on the Y-Axis grouped by the orders' statuses.
+As I mentioned in the previous chapter the default value for the `pivotConfig` usually works fine, but in some cases like this one, we need to adjust it to get the desired result.
+We want to plot a bar chart here with the cities on the X-Axis and the number of orders on the Y-Axis grouped by the orders' statuses.
 That is exactly what we are passing here in the `pivotConfig`: `Users.city` to the X-Axis and measures with `Orders.status` to the Y-axis to get the grouped result.

 To customize the rendering of the charts, you can edit the `dashboard-app/src/pages/ChartRenderer.js` file.
 It should look familiar to what we saw in the previous chapter.

-You can check the online demo of this dashboard here and the complete source code of the example is available on Github here.
+You can check [the online demo of this dashboard here](http://d3-dashboard-demo.cube.dev/) and [the complete source code of the example app is available on Github](https://github.com/cube-js/cube.js/tree/master/examples/d3-dashboard).

 Congratulations on completing this guide! 🎉